TBC's management is a prestigious group of highly skilled and diversified executives and local management team members. Their

 past Executive Vice President in charge of Education and Professional Review Board

 Dan started his career after graduating from Texas Tech in 1984 as store manager for Hastings Book Music and Video.
 After two years as a store manager Dan was promoted to District Manager for New Mexico, Colorado and Arizona.
 Later, Dan was promoted to Director of Associate Development; training all new District Managers for Hastings, and writing and presenting new training programs for store and corporate personnel.
 He was also responsible for the development and implementation of various compensation and human resource programs and procedures for Hastings.
 As a Divisional Manager with Anderson Merchandisers Dan gave oversight to five regions, and 34 districts in the North East, and Mid-West United States; servicing 1300 Wal-Mart Stores.
-Dan joined Texas Book Company in 2012 as Regional Director.
+Dan joined Texas Book Company in 2012 as Regional Manager.

-Expertise: Talent Acquisition and Development; Customer Relations; Team Building; Problem Solving; Sales Promotion; Driving Sales.
+Expertise: Talent Acquisition and Development; Customer Relations; Team Building; Problem Solving; Sales Promotion; Driving Sales

 Career Highlights: B.A. in Music, Minor in Spanish from Texas Tech University; Facilitator/Presenter of Stephan Covey seminars including Seven Habits of Highly Effective People and Principle Centered Leadership; Hired and developed over 20 District Managers